apache/tvm/docs/deploy/vitis_ai.rst

    mod["main"] = bind_params_by_name(mod["main"], params)

-   # For edge DPU we recommend switching the convolutions'data layout
+   # For edge DPU we recommend converting the convolutions' data layout
    #    to NHWC for best performance.
 Therefore, we first convert the layouts
    #    of all convolutions to NHWC before partitioning.
 Afterwards, we can
    #    convert any remaining convolutions (to be executed on CPU) back to NCHW.